Publish to Huawei Quick Games

 At this time, rpk will be pushed to the previously installed Huawei Quick APP Loader (If there is a permission box, please click allow), and then rpk can be opened on the Android device.

-Copy the rpk package generated by the build to the sdcard directory of the Android device.
-Open the Huawei Quick APP Loader that has been installed before, clicking the back button on the Android device will bring up a list, select the Local Install, select the path of place rpk, and then you can run the rpk on the Android device.
+Copy the rpk package generated by the build to the internal storage directory of the Android device.
+Open the Huawei Quick APP Loader that has been installed before, clicking the back button on the Android device will bring up a list, select the Local Install, select the path of place rpk, and then run the rpk on the Android device.

 Subpackage rpk can be used according to your needs.